 It is easy to put a data monetization slide together to outline how data in will result in value out.
 However, little consideration is given to whether data is delivered by a rocket ship or carrier pigeon.

 To fully recognize the value of data, buyers and sellers must work together to create an efficient transaction process.

 If the current manual process isn't revamped, the inefficient nature of buying and selling data threatens to slow the industry's growth.

 Narrative has developed two platforms that address the specific needs of both data buyers and sellers.
-In offering a centralized resource by which schedule transactions it changes data transactions from many-to-many to a one-to-many effort.
-The result is an easier, transparent and efficient process.
+In offering a centralized resource by which to schedule transactions, it changes data transactions from many-to-many to a one-to-many effort.
+The result is an easier, transparent, and efficient process.

-With a few clicks in Narrative’s Acquire platform buyers can utilize a set of tools to discover, test and ultimately obtain specific data types from across various providers.
-Data is then delivered deduplicated in a single stream with the preferred format to the desired location.
+With a few clicks in the Narrative Acquire platform, buyers can utilize a set of tools to discover, test, and ultimately obtain specific data types from across various providers.
+Data is then deduplicated and delivered in the preferred format to the desired location.
 The platform also tracks transactions details such as data volume and pricing.

-Similarly, suppliers can manage data sales via the Distribute UI.
-Filters can be applied to the data such as matches to specific IDs or locations and set up to fulfill on an ongoing basis.
-Utilizing the Narrative tools reduces the reliance on the engineering team to prepare and send data and gets data to market more quickly.
+Similarly, suppliers can manage data sales via Narrative Distribute.
+Filters can be applied to the data, such as matches to specific IDs or locations, and set up to fulfill on an ongoing basis.
+Utilizing the Narrative platform reduces the reliance on the engineering team to prepare and send data, and gets data to market more quickly.

 Narrative has a solution to move the data economy forward by allowing buyers and sellers to come together more efficiently and that is good for everyone.